Research & Best Practices

 What is a maintenance backlog?

-The maintenance backlog calculation
+A maintenance backlog includes:

 For example, if planned, scheduled and in-progress tasks are projected to take 240 man-hours and you have three technicians performing 40 hours of maintenance on those tasks each week (for a total of 120 hours each week), your backlog is two weeks.
 Under the same scenario with five technicians working 40 hours each (and thus able to complete 200 hours of work each week), your backlog is 1.2 weeks.

-Steps for reducing your backlog
+Steps for reducing your maintenance backlog

 If your backlog has grown to an unmanageable size or maintenance department inefficiencies need to be addressed, a more proactive approach is needed.
 Follow these steps to put a better maintenance backlog management strategy in place:

 • Determine critical work and order of completion: Understanding that backlog management is important is easy.
 The actual management of it takes hard work — and on an ongoing basis.
 Start by ranking tasks that need to be completed, with critical work at the top of the list because low-risk assets can be backlogged for a longer period of time.
 It’s worth noting that if you are taking advantage of valuable sensor technology, the data it produces can alert you as to which machinery is on the verge of failure and which is experiencing no issues whatsoever.
 This type of information enables you to target a preferred order of completion.
 Know, too, that backlogs are ever-changing.
 New issues may arise that change the completion order, depending on their importance in relation to maintenance tasks that are already part of the backlog.
+Predictive maintenance technologies enhance prioritization; tools like thermal imaging, vibration analysis and real-time sensor monitoring can indicate machinery close to failure.
+A real-world example: A motor with increasing vibration trends may take precedence over a routine belt inspection.
+These tools help re-rank maintenance tasks dynamically as new data emerges, supporting efficient backlog management.

 • Strategize and plan for risks/challenges: Since the best-laid plans can go awry, determining alternative solutions is necessary, as well.
 Needed parts may be on back order, forcing a change in the order of tasks on your list.
 Similarly, an urgent production request from a key client might prompt a decision to further delay maintenance on a specific machine, prompting a reset of priorities.
 Breakdowns that require immediate attention, bringing scheduled work to a halt, can throw the entire existing work order into chaos.
 A good strategy is to expect the unexpected and develop a Plan B and even a Plan C.